The Toyota RAV4 Hybrid could transform India’s SUV market

 - Interior: Leatherette upholstery, dual-zone climate control, ambient lighting

-- Build Platform: TNGA-K (shared with Camry, Venza, and Highlander)
+- Platform: TNGA-K (shared with Camry, Venza, Highlander)

 Toyota RAV4 India Launch & Variant Comparison